 Can’t choose?
 Have both!
 Plan a minimoon for right after the wedding and then save the long honeymoon for a year or two down the road when you both have more time and energy to enjoy it.

-4. It can be a part of a “Manymoon”.
-A new trend for Millenials is taking several short vacations in the year following a marriage instead of one big one.
+A new trend for millennials is taking several short vacations in the year following a marriage instead of one big one.

-Cons of taking a minimoon
+Cons of taking a Minimoon

 1. Options are More Limited